 How does the program work?

-We run this program throught the Grande Prairie & District SPCA.
+We run this program through the Grande Prairie Regional Animal Care Facility.
 Any of the cats that they deem ‘unadoptable’ due to behaviour, can be entered into our Barn Buddy program.
 Cats that end up in this program are often feral (wild) or have poor social skills.
 Often these cats are understandably terrified in the shelter setting and have had very little handling from people.
 Our goal with this program is to place these spayed/neutered cats into farm homes, where they can provide rodent control in exchange for a warm place to sleep, food and water.
 We are very proud of this program as it is win-win for all involved.
 The farmers don’t end up with multiple wild kittens as the pets placed are already fixed courtesy of us, and the shelter doesn’t have to resort to euthanizing these otherwise healthy cats.
 Our Barn Buddies are perfectly content as they don’t really need us for much and are quite happy to have their own space and freedom.
 Not all of the cats who enter our program are unfriendly.
 We get lots that end up as indoor house cats as well.

-At this time, all of our Barn Buddies come from the GP SPCA, we can’t take them in from the public.
+At this time, all of our Barn Buddies come from the GP Regional Animal Care Facility, we can’t take them in from the public.